-In instances of team members allegations, we will ensure that the Local Authority Designated Officer has been informed.
+In instances of allegations against Team members, we will ensure that the Local Authority Designated Officer has been informed.

 Team members will be trained to know how to report immediately any abuse, or suspicions of abuse whether this has taken place inside or outside of the home.
 This is covered within our Whistleblowing and Safeguarding policies.